International cricket in 2018–19

 The 2018–19 international cricket season was from September 2018 to April 2019.
 34 Test matches, 92 One Day Internationals (ODIs) and 74 Twenty20 International (T20Is), as well as 28 Women's One Day Internationals (WODIs) and 130 Women's Twenty20 Internationals (WT20Is), were played during this period.
 The season started with India leading the Test cricket rankings, England leading the ODI rankings and Pakistan leading the Twenty20 rankings.
 In October 2018, the International Cricket Council (ICC) introduced separate rankings for women's ODIs and T20Is for the first time, with Australia women leading both tables.

-All men's Twenty20 matches played between member sides after 1 January 2019 were given full international status and classified as T20Is, as per a decision made by the ICC in April 2018 (the same had applied to women's Twenty20 matches since 1 July 2018).
+All men's Twenty20 matches played between member sides after 1 January 2019 were eligible for full international status to be classified as T20Is, as per a decision made by the ICC in April 2018 (the same had applied to women's Twenty20 matches since 1 July 2018).
 The first men's T20Is to be classified as such under these new rules took place at the 2019 ACC Western Region T20.

 Men's international cricket started off with the 2018 Asia Cup Qualifier, which saw Hong Kong qualify for the 2018 Asia Cup.
 The Asia Cup started nine days later and was won by India, who beat Bangladesh in the final.
 Other highlights included New Zealand beating Pakistan in an away Test series for the first time in 49 years, India winning a Test series against Australia in Australia for the first time ever, and Sri Lanka becoming the first side from Asia to win a Test series against South Africa in South Africa.
 The last Test match of Bangladesh's tour of New Zealand was cancelled due to the Christchurch mosque shootings.
 In March 2019, Afghanistan won their first Test match, beating Ireland by seven wickets in their one-off Test in India.